Bayswater, Western Australia: After Federation

 In the middle to late 1920s, the Roads Board began to put more care into Bayswater's amenities.
 One initiative they undertook was to acquire a market garden in the suburb's town centre to be converted to a park.
 It was considered undesirable for a market garden to be on the main street of Bayswater, and so the land was turned into Whatley Gardens.
 It would later be named Bert Wright Park.
 Several modern industrial complexes were built in the middle to late 1920s.
 These included a foundry in 1927 and a large Cresco fertiliser factory, which led to numerous complaints about air pollution.
 This was a catalyst for the district's first town planning scheme, which reinforced locating industry in the eastern part of Bayswater and kept it out of the western part.
 There were several teething problems, with people unaccustomed to restrictions on where they could set up businesses, and several petitions and appeals to the town planning scheme resulted.
 This was one of the first town planning schemes in Western Australia, and it preceded the Stephenson–Hepburn Report by 22 years.

 During the 1930s, dairies around Bayswater slowly started to disappear.
 The Whole Milk Act of 1933 made setting up new dairies substantially difficult.
 The established dairies were a source of numerous complaints about noise, dust and the traffic caused by them, among other things.
 In 1934, a railway station between Bayswater and Maylands was first suggested.
-The first Garratt Road Bridge was built across the Swan River in 1934, linking Bayswater and Ascot.
-It opened on 1 January 1935.
+The first Garratt Road Bridge was built across the Swan River in 1934, linking Bayswater and Ascot when it opened on 1 January 1935.
 In the late 1930s, the townsites of Bayswater and Meltham Heights were gazetted, Meltham Heights consisting of the area around Hotham Street.
 Transport for Meltham Heights was an issue.
 With the area being working class, car ownership was uncommon.
 People agitated for a railway station at Meltham, however, that was a while off.

 From April 1942 to the middle of 1943, Bayswater became the centre of army signalling operations in Perth.
 They were stationed there in anticipation of a Japanese invasion of Western Australia.
 Many homes and buildings were taken over for the purposes of signalling.
 The town hall was used by the military, and the road board had to pack its operations into the small parts of the building that were available.
 A large aerial was put up at the present-day site of Hillcrest Primary School.
 New factories were constructed and existing factories were converted to supplying military equipment.
 The federal government constructed a factory in between Garratt Road and Milne Street, in the middle of a residential area instead of the large industrial area just to the east, irritating residents and the road board.